radhio-hoque/Download-Progress-Notification-Android/README.md

 # File-Download-Progress-Notification
-In this repository, you will get to know how to download files form server using Retrofit library and also get to know that how to show the progress of the download in the notification task.
+In this repository,you will get to know how to download files from the server using the Retrofit library and also get to know that how to show the progress of the download in the notification task.
 # I have used here:
-### Intent Service(Run as Forground Service)
+### Intent Service(Run as Foreground Service)
 ### Bound Servcie
 ### Notification Channel
 ### Retrofit